FYAbdulla/CDR-SectoralRebound/README.md

 ### 2. Quantifying Competition
 This folder contains an analysis of sectoral emissions changes per **unit** increase in CDR deployment.
 This is done primarily using the Navius data, but also examined using the CD-Links scenarios.
 The contents of the folders include:

-A) Navius Data: Contains emissions differentials between scenarios where DAC is on vs. off.
+A) Navius Data - Final: Contains emissions differentials between scenarios where DAC is on vs. off.
 These differentials are normalized by the amount of DAC deployed, to determine the change in emissions for each sector per unit of DAC increase.

 B) Navius Sectoral DAC Impacts - Uncertainty Regions: This python file generates a figure of sectoral emissions changes per unit of increased DAC capacity.
 Since Navius exhibits a range of sectoral emissions associated with different underlying economic and technological variables, the results are presented as shaded areas/regions instead of line graphs.
 Each shaded region represents the potential emissions changes for that sector per unit of added CDR deployment.
 Two figures are generated:
   I. Full Sectoral DAC Impacts - Navius.png: Shaded regions of all sectors with available data